QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 Scoping and Closures
 =====================

-Since global variables are usually a bad idea, we will concentrate on understanding the role of good local scoping practice
+Since global variables are usually a bad idea, we will concentrate on understanding the role of good local scoping practice.

-That said, while many of the variables in these Jupyter notebook are global, we have been careful to write the code so that the entire code could be copied inside of a function
+That said, while many of the variables in these Jupyter notebook are global, we have been careful to write the code so that the entire code could be copied inside of a function.

-When copied inside a function, variables become local and functions become closures
+When copied inside a function, variables become local and functions become closures.

-**Warning**
+**Warning**.

 For/while loops and global variables in Jupyter vs. the REPL:
-* In the current version of Julia, there is a distinction between the use of scope in an interactive Jupyter environment
+* In the current version of Julia, there is a distinction between the use of scope in an interactive Jupyter environment.
-* The description here of globals applies to Jupyter notebooks, and may also apply to the REPL and top-level scripts
+* The description here of globals applies to Jupyter notebooks, and may also apply to the REPL and top-level scripts.
-* In general, you should be creating functions when working with `.jl` files, and the distinction generally won't apply
+* In general, you should be creating functions when working with `.jl` files, and the distinction generally won't apply.

-For more information on using globals outside of Jupyter, (`see variable scoping documentation <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_), though these rules are likely to become consistent in a future version
+For more information on using globals outside of Jupyter, (`see variable scoping documentation <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_), though these rules are likely to become consistent in a future version.

 Functions
 ---------------

-The scope of a variable name determines where it is valid to refer to it, and how clashes between names can occur
+The scope of a variable name determines where it is valid to refer to it, and how clashes between names can occur.

-Think of the scope as a list of all of the name bindings of relevant variables
+Think of the scope as a list of all of the name bindings of relevant variables.

-Different scopes could contain the same name but be assigned to different things
+Different scopes could contain the same name but be assigned to different things.

-An obvious place to start is to notice that functions introduce their own local names
+An obvious place to start is to notice that functions introduce their own local names.

 .. code-block:: julia